 Mixer Speeds

-In the interest of obtaining peak performance from your mixer, you should become familiar with how your mixer performs at various speeds for various tasks.
+To achieve peak performance from your mixer, it is essential to understand how it performs at different speeds for various tasks.
 The mixer manual should outline these for you.
-One of the most important considerations regarding mixer speeds is whether or not you can change the speed while the mixer is operating.
+One of the most important considerations regarding mixer speeds is whether you can adjust the speed while the mixer is in operation.
 It will save you time if you don’t need to stop and start every time you need to change speed.
-Before purchasing your mixer you should find out if your mixer of choice is equipped to do this, or if the unit requires to be shut down every time to prevent motor damage.
+Before purchasing your mixer, you should find out if your mixer of choice is equipped to do this, or if the unit requires being shut down every time to prevent motor damage.

 Bowl Lift

-The other thing worth investigating before purchase is the way in which your mixer’s bowl attaches and detaches from the mixer.
+Another factor worth considering before purchase is the method by which your mixer’s bowl attaches and detaches from the mixer.
 The choices are electric and manual and you should decide which is going to be the best fit for your requirements.

 Manual Bowl Lift - is as the name suggests and with the bowl or the mixer, the head can be released by way of a lever or wheel.
 Planetary mixers typically have the tilt head feature.